 Does the thought of submitting a ticket to acquire a new laptop, asking for help with new software or requesting support for your team strike you with a sudden bout of procrastination?
 A simplified ITSM can help.

 The IT Service Blackhole

-Some organizations have built or implemented so many technology solutions and methodologies for requesting IT services that they have become numb and oblivious to the amount of waste, inefficiency and missed growth that their complicated IT service systems have caused.
+Some organizations have built or implemented so many technology solutions and methodologies for requesting IT services that they have become numb and oblivious to the amount of waste, inefficiency and missed growth that their complicated IT service management systems have caused.

 One of our clients had nearly 10 separate systems and over 35 mechanisms for submitting IT requests.
 Are you counting yours now?
 You may be surprised at what you discover in your organization.